K1DBO/slice-master-6000/README.md

 Slice Master 6000's primary focus is on dynamically configuring and launching CWSkimmer to work with the slice receivers in your radio.
-A CWSkimmer instance can be launched for any active slice so long as it's panadapter assoicated with a DAX IQ channel.
+A CWSkimmer instance can be launched for any active slice so long as it's panadapter is assoicated with a DAX IQ channel.
 Clicking on a signal in the CWSkimmer window will cause the associated slice receiver to change frequency.
 Likewise, changing the frequency of a slice receiver will cause the associated CWSkimmer to follow along.